dialpad/dialtone/README.md

 |--- scripts                    # Shared scripts
 ```

+## Tooling

+### PNPM

+PNPM (Performant NPM) is a package management solution designed to address the challenges posed by
+traditional package managers.

+We use PNPM to manage everything related to NPM, **adding, installing, removing and publishing packages**.

+### NX

+Nx is a build system with built-in tooling and advanced CI capabilities.
+It helps you maintain and scale monorepos, both locally and on CI.

+NX manages the scheduling and caching of our PNPM scripts.

+We still rely on the package installation and package linking mechanism that PNPM workspaces provide us,
+but use Nx instead to **run our tasks in the most efficient way**.

+One of the main benefits of adding Nx to our PNPM workspace is speed via caching.

+Running commands via NX will enable us to do several things:

+- Setup the project dependencies to other projects command,
+if they need to run before a specific command.
+- Improve the speed of the command execution by saving its output to cache.
+- Run the command on the [affected](https://nx.dev/nx-api/nx/documents/affected) projects only.

+⚠️ You can run the commands with PNPM too, but it's not advisable as You'll lose the advantages that NX provides.

+For more information, check [setup a monorepo with PNPM workspaces and NX](https://blog.nrwl.io/setup-a-monorepo-with-pnpm-workspaces-and-speed-it-up-with-nx-bc5d97258a7e#d69f)

 ## Quick start

 If you would like to contribute to Dialtone without having to do any local environment setup, you can use GitHub